renegadevi/scripts-and-snippets/MacOS/install-macos-vmwarefusion.md

 You do not need to be running BigSur to be able to use a BigSur in a VM and not even newest version of VMWare Fusion, neither latest updates.
 This works tested and used this on VMWare Fusion 11 on Mojave.

-Note: Due to the nature of MacOS and nature of virtualization you won't get full GPU performance.
+*Note: Due to the nature of MacOS and virtualization you won't get a fully smooth GPU performance.
+If you're on latest VMware Fusion 12, they have added support for eGPU, however afaik, there's no support for GPU-passthrough (yet).*

 ## 1. Downloading MacOS BigSur